capibawa/wumpus-gpt/README.md

 1. Install dependencies and run the bot
     ```
     npm install

+    # If you are using PlanetScale:
+    npx prisma db push

+    # Otherwise:
+    npx prisma migrate dev --name init

     npm start
     ```
     You should see an invite URL in the console.
 Copy and paste it into your browser to add the bot to your server.
-1. Start chatting with the bot via the `/chat` or `/ask` commands or by sending a DM!
+1. Start chatting with the bot via the `/chat` or `/ask` commands

 ## License